AJ Chandler

 AJ Chandler also known as Adam "AJ" Chandler III is a fictional character from the American serial drama, All My Children.
-From April 29 to September 2, 2013, the role has been portrayed by Eric Nelsen.
+From April 29 to September 2, 2013, the role was portrayed by Eric Nelsen.

 Casting

 The role of AJ Chandler was originated by child actors Aidan and Liam O'Donnell from 2004 to 2005, also appearing on sister soap One Life to Live during the baby switch storyline involving both soaps.
 From 2005 to 2008, the role was portrayed by Jarred Sturman and Shane Passaro and by Declan and Rory McTigue from 2008 to 2010 and by Tate Berney from 2010 until the show's series finale on September 23, 2011.
+Eric Nelsen portrayed the role during the soap's brief revival in 2013.